functionhaus/archivist/README.md

 you more flexibility in your content's front-end presentation without having to perform additional parsing at runtime.

-* Archivist allows you to set constrained lists of `valid_topics` and `valid_tags`, and will throw warnings during compilation if tags and topics are used that do not appear in those lists.
+* Archivist allows you to set constrained lists of `valid_topics`, `valid_tags`, and `valid_authors`, and will throw warnings during compilation if tags and topics are used that do not appear in those lists.

+* Archivist enforces the uniqueness of article slugs by default and will throw compile-time warnings if slugs are duplicated across article content.
+This behavior can be turned off with the `slug_warnings` option.

 * Archivist allows you to store image files and parse and reference the paths to those files within your archive at `archive/images`